bytzcurrency/slate-mn-setup/README.md

 * Fill in the form.
 * For `Alias` type something like "MN01" **don't use spaces**
 * The `Address` is the IP and port of your server (this will be in the Bitvise terminal that you still have open).
-* The `PrivKey` is your masternode private key (This is also in the Bitvise terminal that you have open).
+* The `PrivKey` is your masternode private key (This is also in the Bitvise terminal that you have open marked as MASTERNODE GENKEY).
-* The `TxHash` is the transaction ID/long key that you copied to the text file.
+* The `TxHash` is the transaction ID/long key that you copied to the text file in Step 6 Section B.
-* The `Output Index` is the 0 or 1 that you copied to your text file.
+* The `Output Index` is the number (Example: 0,1 etc) that you copied to your text file in Step 6 Section B.
 ![Example-create](https://i.imgur.com/qh8xKei.png)

 Click "File Save"